 It’s a style that’s long been popular but not everyone can pull it off - recent notable sideburners have included the cyclist Bradley Wiggins and Hugh Jackman’s clawed hero Wolverine - but we’ve no doubt you’ll join those lofty ranks too once you’ve got started.

-How to style sideburns effectively
+How to style sideburns for your face shape

 A good beard trimmer is your best friend when it comes to sideburns, so it’s well worth grabbing a Wilkinson Sword Shave and Style electric trimmer.
 It’s got three precision combs so you can find exactly the right length for your sideburns, depending on what length the rest of your hair is.